JakeIVS/WZRD/README.md

 ### Viewing Spells in the Spellbook

-To view the details of a spell from your spellbook, enter the name of the spell exactly as it appears in the list (case sensitive).
+To view the details of a spell from your spellbook, enter the name of the spell exactly as it appears in the list.

 NOTE: This differs from selecting a spell in the "Add Spell" or "Remove Spell" menus, which will ask you to enter the spell ID as an integer.
 In these scenarios, spell IDs are displayed in front of the spell information on the list.